 All accidents must also be reported to Facilities Management at 512.245.2518.

-The driver of the vehicle should complete the Vehicle Accident/Incident Report at the scene of the accident or immediately afterwards and return all reports to his or her supervisor.
+The driver of the vehicle must complete the Vehicle Accident/Incident Report at the scene of the accident or immediately afterwards and return all reports to their supervisor.
 The form may be found in all university vehicles.
 The supervisor must send the original form to the director, Facilities Management, who processes the form and coordinates with the Office of Environmental Health, Safety, & Risk Management to establish repair actions based upon the liable party determination.

 If the accident involves an unattended vehicle or fixed object, reasonable steps must be taken to locate and notify the owner.
 If the owner cannot be found, a notice must be left in a conspicuous place on the vehicle or object, including the driver’s name, the university’s name, address, office telephone number, and a brief description of the accident, with the date and time included.
 Whenever possible, witness contact information or statement should be collected.

-For more information on driving a university vehicle, please click here.
+For more information on driving a university vehicle, please visit Fleet Vehicle Information.